 8. Sit At The Tip Of Ile Saint Louis Paris

 Sitting at the tip of the island is a must when you visit Ile St Louis.
 Descend the stairs to the Seine and relax awhile at the tip of Ile St Louis, which is directly under Place Louis Aragon.
 Find a bench or sit directly on the stone quay.
 It’s the perfect place to feel the vibe of Paris and watch Parisians at play.
 Tuck a couple of champagne flutes into your bag.
 They might come in handy here.

 While by the Seine, stroll the banks around the island.

 9. Savour Berthillon Ice Cream On Ile St Louis

-You really can’t visit Ile Saint Louis Paris without stopping by Berthillon for ice cream or sorbet.
+One of the essential things to do in Ile Saint Louis Paris is to stop by Berthillon for ice cream or sorbet.
 This family-run business has been in operation since 1954 and all frozen delights are made on-site.
 Sit on the terrace or head down the stairs to the Seine to savour this creamy, delectable treat.

 10. Read A Book At Place Louis Aragon

 Another best thing to do on Ile Saint-Louis Paris is to pause a while at Place Louis Aragon.
 There are just a few benches here overlooking the tip of Ile Saint-Louis Paris and almost always someone is reading.
 Stand under the lovely tree and gaze over at Notre Dame, the Pantheon and down the Seine to the Hôtel de Ville.